-If you use an ADVANCED SIM you can also use the ‘Detach Data only’ functionality in the Data Status pane.
+If you use a SW Advanced SIM you can also use the ‘Detach Data only’ functionality in the Data Status pane.
 In that case, the SIM will automatically detect the loss of data service and the device will register to another network.

 This section provides you with helpful procedures for common tasks.